 Users can access data on a FTP drive shared with another company; while data stored on an external S3 compatible object storage could be encrypted using server-side encryption so the storage provider has no way to compromise their security.

-Meanwhile, using the Nextcloud File Access Control capability, files from the HR department can always be enforced to be end-to-end encrypted on their clients, protecting their data from even the worst case of a full server breach.
+And with the Nextcloud File Access Control feature, files from the HR department can always be enforced to be end-to-end encrypted on their clients, protecting their data from even the worst case of a full server breach.
 Similarly, sensitive research, customer information or strategic documents can be guaranteed to be kept even from server administrators.

 Below we cover some of the basics of our design.
 Download our white paper for more details.